 Together Bespoke Wholefood Kitchen and Cafe - Rothesay Bay

 Together are known for their inventive grazing tables and catering.
 But what you might not know is that t hey also offer a grab and go cafe based in the beautiful Rothesay Bay.
 They have a cabinet jam-packed full of delicious breakfast and lunch options, wholesome unbaked treats and nutritious cold drinks.

 585 Beach Rd,

 Common Ground Eatery - Browns Bay

 Common Ground Eatery ticks all the ‘modern Auckland cafe’ boxes.
 Exposed concrete floors, more flora then you could every realistically need, La Marzocco coffee machine.
 But why the interiors may not harbour any jaw-dropping surprises, the menu might.
 Bang Bang Cauliflower salad for starters, might pique a lunch-goers interest, or an octopus omelette for breakfast, perhaps?
 There’s plenty of cabinet food to keep you occupied, too, and if you’re in the area, it’s a pretty unmatched place for a good coffee connection.

 Mairangi Bay Fisheries

-No best of the ‘burbs listicle would be complete without a fishie shop, but I’m not straining for effect here.
-Mairangi Bay Fisheries is an institution of epic proportion, keeping locals fed and happy for decades.
+No best of the ‘burbs listicle would be complete without a local family fishie shop, but I’m not straining for effect here.
+Mairangi Bay Fisheries is an institution of epic proportion, keeping local customers fed and happy for decades.

 360 Beach Road,